Aromatherapy courses – a great career

 - the use of aromatherapy in a traditional treatment location, such as an aged care facility, rest home or hospital

 Practicing aromatherapists can extend their education still further with specialised diplomas in specific fields.
-Examples are aromatherapy for pregnancy, aromatherapy for menopause (which includes combining natural and alternative therapy with conventional medicine) and aromatherapy for palliative or painkilling, soothing care.
+Examples are aromatherapy for pregnancy, aromatherapy for menopause (which includes combining a natural and alternative therapy with conventional medicine) and aromatherapy for palliative or painkilling, soothing care.

 Aromatherapy and Pregnancy – Aromatherapy Courses in Australia